|Durham Tech Home > Library Home > How do I ...?|

 the library home page,

 click on the link that says “Renew your Books.”
 The screen may say "Session has timed out."
 Please select "OK" to start a new OPAC session.
 Type in your 14-digit library system barcode number found on the back of your ID leaving out any spaces (for example 2902400000000).
-You do not need an alternate ID number or a pin number.
+You do not need an alternate ID number.
+The pin number is the last four digits of your student ID.
 Click on “OK.”
 Then select “My Account” and “Renew My Materials.”
 Select the item to be renewed by clicking in the box beside the title.
 Remember, you may renew materials only once, and you may not renew items that are overdue.

 Materials will be renewed for an additional checkout period based on the date of your request, rather than extending the original due date, so renew on your due date to get the most extra time.